El Paso County

 All AgriLife face-to-face meetings will be cancelled through May 4th at the earliest.
 This status will be reviewed based on the statewide public health disaster declaration made by the Governor.

-Starting Monday March 26, 2020, our physical office will be closed to the public, and we will implement a telecommuting solution to minimize as much person to person contact as possible for a two week period.
-After this two week period, we will revisit the telecommuting solution.
+Our physical office will be open to the public by appointment only.
+We will implement a telecommuting solution to minimize as much person to person contact as possible.
 We can be reached during normal office hours at 915-771-2354.

 For COVID-19 Resources please visit the following link:

 Texas A&M AgriLife Extension is the educational outreach agency of the Texas A&M University System linked in a unique partnership with the nationwide United States Department of Agriculture’s Cooperative Extension System and the El Paso County Commissioners Court.